Frequently asked questions

 2. How to fill out page 4 of the Application Form – Activities and Outputs

-The questions on this page are where you tell us what ‘activities’ you will be undertaking and what ‘outputs / targets’ you will be delivering.
+The questions on this page are where you tell us what ‘activities’ you will be undertaking and what ‘outputs/targets’ you will be delivering.

 Please see our step-by-step instructions on how to undertake this page of the application.

-Local native plants have a huge range of benefits.
+Australian native plants have a huge range of benefits.
 They:

 A list of native growers is available.
 Using local native plants is an easy and rewarding way to help look after our environment.